 Make EVs cheaper: Odisha exempts MV tax, registration fees for electric vehicles

-Make EVs cheaper: Odisha exempts MV tax, registration fees for electric vehicles2 min read .
-Updated: 31 Oct 2021, 11:05 AM IST
+Make EVs cheaper: Odisha exempts MV tax, registration fees for electric vehicles

 With a 100 per cent exemption on MV tax and registration fees, the Odisha government aims for a faster promotion of battery electric vehicles in the state.